spotlightishere/XPCInterpose/README.md

 > **Note**
 >
-> To upgrade the version of Frida downloaded, modify the `FRIDA_VERSION` file within `UniversalFrida.xcconfig` in the UniversalFrida directory.
+> To upgrade the version of Frida downloaded, modify the `FRIDA_VERSION` variable in `UniversalFrida.xcconfig` (within the UniversalFrida directory).
 Please additionally upgrade the frida-swift submodule if necessary.